Reptile Keeping and the Law FAQs

 Do I Need to Insure My Reptile?

-No – not by law, though depending on what you keep, you might want to consider insuring against vet bills, which can be high for exotic animals, or third party damage.
-Your corn snake may not do anyone any bodily harm, but if you have to pull half your upstairs neighbours floors up to recapture it if it escapes, it could be costly.
+No – not by law, though depending on what you keep, you might want to consider insuring against vet bills, which can be high for exotic animals, or third-party damage.
+Your corn snake may not do anyone any bodily harm, but if you have to pull half your upstairs neighbour’s floors up to recapture it if it escapes, it could be costly.
 An escaped Boa recently landed its German owner with a repair bill of thousands of Euros in exactly this way – so be warned!

 Do I Need to Worry About the Animal Welfare Act?

 If you’re the sort of typical caring reptile keeper who usually reads this site, then you probably don’t need to worry, but the Animal Welfare Act (2006) certainly applies.
-It sets down basic standards for animal care, including a specific duty to care for your pet’s welfare, provide it with adequate accommodation, food and conditions and ensure that it doesn’t suffer from pain or disease – the sort of thing all good reptile owners have always done as a matter of course.
+It sets down basic standards for animal care, including a specific duty to care for your pet’s welfare, provide it with adequate accommodation, food, and conditions, and ensure that it doesn’t suffer from pain or disease – the sort of thing all good reptile owners have always done as a matter of course.
 This particular act applies in England and Wales; similar legislation has been enacted in Scotland and Northern Ireland too.

 What Other Laws Apply?

 Many species of reptiles are also covered under various European and international laws, such as the Berne Convention and CITES regulations which are designed to protect endangered animals and prohibit trade in wild-caught specimens.
-While any aspiring reptile-keeper needs to be aware of them in principle, provided you buy your animals from reputable dealers, you have no real need to know too much of the detail.
+While any aspiring reptile keeper needs to be aware of them in principle, provided you buy your animals from reputable dealers, you have no real need to know too much of the detail.

 Leave a comment